joehahn/cat-chase-grasshopper/README.md

 at which each strategy accumulates rewards:
 ![](figs/strategy_rewards.png)<br />
-Note that the programmatic slow and fast strategies accrue rewards at nearly identical rates, while the AI-driven smart strategy generates rewards 2.5 times faster.
+Note that the programmatic slow and fast strategies accrue rewards at nearly identical rates, while the AI-driven smart strategy generates rewards almost 3 times faster.
-Of course our goal was to build a self-taught AI that outperforms the human-generated slow & fast strategies, and that is demonstrated by following chart showing that the mean bug-cat separation is 2 times smaller when the smart strategy is employed:
+Of course our goal was to build a self-taught AI that outperforms the human-generated slow & fast strategies, and that is demonstrated by following chart showing that the mean bug-cat separation is indeed 2 times smaller when the smart strategy is employed:
 ![](figs/separation_strategy.png)
 :thumbsup: